rjmags1/slack-clone/docs/design.md

 <h3><a id="realtime-service" href="#realtime-service">Realtime Service</a><a href="#services" style="padding-left:7px;font-size:1.2rem;color:grey;">▴</a></h3>

-The Realtime Service is responsible for handling all realtime functionality, including messages and notifications.
+The Realtime Service is responsible for handling all realtime functionality: including messages, notifications, and keeping track of when users are signed into workspaces.
 It forms persistent connections with React app instances running in user browsers and is implemented with <a href="https://learn.microsoft.com/en-us/aspnet/core/signalr/introduction?view=aspnetcore-7.0">ASP.NET Core SignalR</a>.
 SignalR and its usage in implementing the Realtime Service can be simplistically described in terms of the following SignalR abstractions: Hubs, Groups, and Connections.

 Hubs represent the platform clients and the Realtime Service communicate with each other with.
 Clients and the Realtime Service can call named methods on each other, and clients can subscribe to Realtime Service events.
 These events and methods live in Hubs.
-This project will start out with two hubs: NotificationHub and MessageHub.
+This project will start out with three hubs: `MessageHub`, `NotificationHub`, and `WorkspaceHub`.
+Hubs are responsible for enqueing messages to a message queue.
+Using a message queue provides strong persistence guarantees without bloating other parts of the backend.
+I will probably use Apache Kafka down the line but for now will handle persistence by calling the API Service via the WebClient Service.

 A Connection is a persistent duplex connection (usually on top of WebSockets but SignalR provides other options) between a piece of client software (such as a web browser) and the Realtime Service over which they call each others methods and use server events.
 A user may have multiple clients connected to the Realtime Service on its behalf, and SignalR handles most of the complexity associated with operations such as ensuring a message sent by a user on one client shows up on all their other open clients, or closing all client connections associated with a user when that user logs out on one of its clients.
 Each Connection can can be associated with one of each Hub type.

 Groups represent groups of Connections between clients and the Realtime Service.
-In SignalR servers groups can be created, destroyed, and have members added and removed.
-Each workspace channel and direct message conversation for which there is at least one active member online that is signed into that workspace will correspond to an active Group instance in the Realtime Service.
+In SignalR servers Groups can be created, destroyed, and have members added and removed.
+Each workspace channel and direct message conversation for which there is at least one active member online that is signed into that workspace will correspond to an active Group instance in the `MessageHub` and `NotificationHub`.
+For the `WorkspaceHub`, each workspace for which there is one active member online will correspond to an active Group instance.

+#### Testing

+Testing for the Realtime Service should assert on messages and notifications arriving to the correct clients, as well as correct online statuses being delivered to clients signed into a particular workspace.
+Unit tests will also assert on auth behavior: denial of connections that do not present a short-lived JWT from the WebClient Service, acceptance of connections that do.

 <h3><a id="file-service" href="#file-service">File Service</a><a href="#services" style="padding-left:7px;font-size:1.2rem;color:grey;">▴</a></h3>